 But it is pretty much understood that a landing page is a standalone web page designed for a single focused objective as opposed to your main website.

-There are 2 basic types of landing page, Click Through and Lead Generation (also referred to as Lead Gen or Lead Capture pages).
+There are 2 basic types of landing page, Click Through and Lead Generation (referred to as a Squeeze or Lead Capture page).

 As a result, a click through page typically takes you to a shopping cart or registration page – With a better chance of conversion.